 General provisions

 registered participants shall provide collaterals in order to secure payments to the single allocation platform resulting from auctions of long term transmission rights and, where applicable, potential other payments falling due under the additional financial terms in accordance with Article 17.
+In case of payment incident occurred on auctions of long term transmission rights, the single allocation platform shall use the available collaterals to settle first the outstanding amounts relating to ATC based auctions disciplined under these Allocation Rules and to ATC based auctions disciplined under any other allocation rules under the Participation Agreement, and only after that the outstanding amounts relating to flow-based allocation.
+In the event the registered participants obtained capacity on more than one flow-based allocation, the outstanding amounts shall be settled on a pro-rata basis.

 Only the following forms of collaterals shall be accepted: